• Skip to primary navigation

 • Make it your own

-• Ways to enjoy it
+• Ways to enjoy curried tofu salad

 • Serving suggestions